Trip Guide for Photographers in Farmington

-For photographers, the northwest part of New Mexico is a place to capture millennia's worth of cultural and natural history along with otherworldly landscapes — from badlands to river scenery to high desert overlooks, sandstone formations to wildlife.
-With our proximity to these wonders and our own downtown art and architecture to capture behind the lens, Farmington makes a great home base for photographers.
+For photographers, the northwest part of New Mexico is a place to capture millennia's worth of cultural and natural history, along with otherworldly landscapes, from badlands and river scenery to high-desert overlooks, sandstone formations, and wildlife.
+With our proximity to these natural wonders and our own downtown art and architecture to capture behind the lens, Farmington makes a logical and fun home base for photographers.

-In this guide, we’ll introduce you to some of the Farmington area’s best destinations to shoot, what to plan for, and some itineraries to get started from.
+In this guide, we’ll introduce you to some of the best photography destinations in the Farmington area, what to plan for, and some itineraries to get you started.
 Let’s dive in!

 What makes Farmington a great destination for photographers?